Anna Ford: Career

 In 1981, she left ITN to join the presenting team of the soon-to-launch TV-am.
 ITN were bidding for the breakfast franchise themselves and had positioned Ford as the lead anchor in their bid, unaware that she was involved with another bidder.
 When her subterfuge was exposed, ITN immediately terminated her contract and publicly criticized her dishonesty and disloyalty.
 Her tenure at TV-am was short lived in part due to fierce competition from the BBC's casually styled Breakfast Time.
 The loss of viewers resulted in a relaunch which was perceived as "dumbing-down" of the station, and only three months after the station's launch, Ford was dismissed from TV-am partly due to her on-air support for chairman Peter Jay (who had already resigned) and partly because she refused to stand down from Good Morning Britain when the ratings slumped.
 Ford was involved in an incident at a party in which she threw her wine over Jonathan Aitken to express her outrage over his involvement in her sacking from the channel.

 Ford re-joined the BBC in summer 1986, firstly to cover for Wogan in June, and other minor roles.
-From January 1987 Anna was given her own programme "Network" in which member of the public were able discusses issues with BBC management.She became part of the presentation team for both BBC One's Six O'Clock News from February 1989 and the BBC Radio 4 Today in 1993.
+From January 1987 Anna was given her own programme "Network" in which member of the public were able discusses issues with BBC management.
+In October 1987, Ford became a television presenter for the government-sponsored training scheme Open College.
+She became part of the presentation team for both BBC One's Six O'Clock News from February 1989 and the BBC Radio 4 Today in 1993.
 From 1999, she fronted the relaunched One O'Clock News.

 On 30 October 2005, Ford announced she would retire from broadcasting in April 2006 to pursue other interests while she "still has the interest and energy".
 She also talked about ageism, stating:

 I might have been shovelled off into News 24 to the sort of graveyard shift, and I wouldn't have wanted to do that because it wouldn't have interested me.
 I think when you reflect on the people who they're (the BBC) bringing in and they're all much younger.
 I think they are being brought in because they are younger.
 I think that's specifically one of the reasons why they're being employed."